rajivnayanc/Algorithms/README.md

 Many more algorithms will be updated here.

-#### NOte
+#### Note
     In some IDE of C/C++, it will not detect few libraries like "algorithm.h" and "bits/stdc++.h".
 In that case, change the extension of the files from .c to .cpp

     Also, in linux, to run C/C++ files with "math.h", add -lm while executing.
 Eg. g++/gcc <filename>.c -lm